 Besides that level of basic tidying up, the best contact apps let you create groups for easier messaging, manage sales relationships and keep important info at the ready.
 Some of these apps even have their own dialer so that you can make a call without having to jump back to the phone app on your handset.

-In other words, the best contact apps offer more than what you'll get from the built-in Google Contacts app on your Android device or from the iPhone's Contacts offering.
+In other words, the best contact apps offer more than what you'll get from the native Contacts app on your Android device or from the iPhone's Contacts offering.
 We've searched through both Google Play and the iOS App Store — here are the best choices for organizing your contacts that we've found.

 The best contact apps for Android and iOS